jeremiah-shaulov/php-web-node/README.md

 Child process can check it's pool Id by calling `PhpWebNode\get_pool_id()`.

-Another thing that `$server->onrequest()` callback can do, is to throw exception to cancel the request without forwarding it to a child process.
+Another thing that `$server->onrequest()` callback can do, is throwing exception to cancel the request without forwarding it to a child process.

 ```
 $server->onrequest